 Cost of Special Tourist Visa (STV)

 The issuance of Thailand Special Tourist Visa will cost 2,000 THB (about 64 USD).
-Every additional 90-day extension should cost the same.
+Every additional 90-day extension cost 1,900 THB.

 However, it won't be your only cost of visa application.
-This fee does not include the flight ticket, 15 days ASQ/ALQ quarantine accommodation nor accommodation after the 15 days quarantine, medical and travel Insurance.
+This fee does not include the flight ticket, quarantine accommodation nor accommodation after quarantine, medical and travel Insurance.

 Effective date of Special Tourist Visa (STV)

-The special tourist visa scheme was published officially in the Royal Thai Government Gazette on 29 September 2020 and is effective for arrivals from 1 October 2020 until 30 September 2021.
+The special tourist visa scheme was published officially in the Royal Thai Government Gazette on 29 September 2020 and is effective for arrivals from 1 October 2020.